TomMarti/patternrecognition-group1/README.md

 __Model Evaluation__ : The Linear model achieved an accuracy of ~0.917, while the RBF model with the optimal C-Value achieved an accuracy of ~0.987 on the test set.

-__Additional Experiments__ : We tried to graph the RBF function to see better how the mdel chooses to classify the numbers, but we weren't able to properly able to interpret the large vectors as 2D vectors in a way which makes sense to view.
+__Additional Experiments__ : We tried to graph the RBF function to see better how the model chooses to classify the numbers, but we were not able to properly interpret the large vectors as 2D vectors in a way which makes sense to view.

 #### Results
 ![SVM RBF C-values vs Accuracy](./SVM/SVM_RBF_Ctest.png)

-Accuracy: ~0.987
+Test Accuracy: ~0.987

-## Discussion
+__Discussion__ :
 For the current task of identifying numbers the SVM RBF model looks a bit superior to the Linear SVM model.
 The SVM RBF performs very well on this task with a high accuracy.

 ### MLP